Free Democratic Party (Germany): 2021–present

 In 2021, the FDP returned to the Saxony-Anhalt state parliament after five years of absence.
 They had similar success in Baden-Württemberg and Mecklenburg-Vorpommern, but faced setbacks in Baden-Württemberg, Berlin and Rhineland-Palatinate.

-In the September 2021 federal election, the FDP saw its vote share and number of seats grow, to 11.5% and 92 seats respectively.
-As a result of the defeat of the CDU/CSU under Armin Laschet, the SPD, Greens, and FDP entered talks to form a traffic light coalition.
-The agreement was finalised on 24 November, in which the FDP holds four federal ministries in the Scholz cabinet (Finance, Justice, Digital and Transport and Education and Research.
+In the September 2021 federal election, the CDU/CSU under Armin Laschet was defeated.
+The FDP saw both its vote share and number of seats grow, to 11.5% and 92 seats respectively.
+As a result, the SPD, Greens, and FDP entered talks to form an Ampelkoalition (traffic light coalition).
+In the agreement finalized on 24 November, the FDP held four federal ministries in the Scholz cabinet (Finance, Justice, Digital and Transport and Education and Research).